daniel-molina/visualequation/doc/UI.md

 > **Note**: Default readline keybinding is undesired (C-x Rubout), so
 > keybinding of a very similar command (*Unix line discard*), which is not
 > going to be implemented in Visual Equation, is used instead.

+#### Alternative kill line (S-C-k)
+Equivalent to *Kill line* but considering that effsel is in the opposite side of selection.

+#### Alternative backward kill line (S-C-u)
+Equivalent to *Backward kill line* but considering that effsel is in the opposite side of selection.

 #### Unix line discard (Not to be implemented)
 Similar to *Backward kill line*.
 A negative argument has no effect.